MrHuggs/Knuth_DancingLinks/README.md

-# AlgorithmM
+# Introduction

-This branch implements Algorithm M: Covering with Multiplicities and Colors.
+This project implements "Algorithm M: Covering with Multiplicities and Colors" from [Knuth Volume 4B](https://www-cs-faculty.stanford.edu/~knuth/taocp.html) section 7.2.2.1.
+It solves the MCC problem.

+Other branches in this repo implement Algorithm X and Algorithm C.

 ## Differences

-Knuth's algorithm allows a the color of an item to be blank to indicate it has a unique color (e.g. "x:").
+Knuth's algorithm allows the color of an item to be blank to indicate it has a unique color (e.g. "x:").
 The can be easily handed at problem setup by simply making a new color.
 This code assume a color is always supplied.